EMS Recordings

 EMS Recordings was founded in 1949 by Jack Skurnick in New York City.
 The company won first prize at the Audio Fair of 1950 for the high quality and interest of its recordings.
 It issued the first recording of works of Edgard Varese.

-Skurnick's parents, Max and Anna Skurnick, owned a record store on 42nd street, named the Elaine Music Shop after the wife of a previous owner.
+Skurnick's parents, Max and Anna Skurnick, owned a record store on West 44th street, named the Elaine Music Shop after the wife of a previous owner.
 Skurnick, a musicologist and amateur violinist, helped out there.
 When he started his record company, he named it after the store.
 He died in 1952.

 During his short lifetime, Skurnick produced three series for EMS, Pro Musica Antiqua, Forecasts in Music, and Survey of the Art Song.
 These were all released as long-playing records only.